-Who Are Florida's Uninsured Children?
+Who Are Iowa's Uninsured Children?

-Florida, which has the second highest rate of uninsured children in the nation, saw a 10.9 percent increase in the number of children without health insurance between the three-year period 2003-2005 and the three-year period 2005-2007.
-Contrary to popular belief, the vast majority of uninsured children in Florida come from families where at least one parent works (see Table 2).
-And more than two-thirds of uninsured children (71.4 percent) live in a home where at least one parent works full-time, year-round.
+lowa is currently home to an estimated 38,000 uninsured children even though the state has one of the lowest rates of uninsured children in the country, at just 5.2 percent.
+Contrary to popular belief, the majority of uninsured children in lowa come from families where at least one parent works (see Table 2).
+And approximately three-quarters of uninsured children (75.3 percent) live in a home where at least one parent works full-time, year-round.
 Uninsured children tend to come from low-income, working families that are trying to make ends meet, but coming up short when it comes to health coverage.
 Their employer might not offer coverage, or the offer might be far too expensive for the family to afford.
-In 2007, the average annual out-of-pocket cost to an employee for family coverage in Florida was \$3,821,2 an amount that is more than 10 percent of annual income for a family of three earning \$35,200 (twice the federal poverty level).
+In 2007, the average annual out-of-pocket cost to an employee for family coverage in Iowa was \$2,810,2 an amount that is 8.0 percent of annual income for a family of three earning \$35,200 (twice the federal poverty level).
 For parents who are forced to seek coverage in the private market because they do not have access to affordable employer-based coverage, costs can be even higher.
 And some may not be able to obtain coverage at all.
-This is why Medicaid and KidCare play such an important role; they offer children in these families high-quality, affordable coverage.
+This is why Medicaid and hawk-i play such an important role; they offer children in these families high-quality, affordable coverage.